TwinPush/api-docs/user-manual-en.md

 #### Content
-At the Content tab, you will be able to select which additional action the notification will do when the user opens it up.
+At the Content tab, you can select which additional action the notification will do when the user opens it up.
 In this way, you will be able to send to your users a rich text screen or an external URL, besides the notification.
 This function is very useful in marketing campaigns, where the notification message arouses the user's interest that could evolve into an immediat action.

 * **None**: By choosing this option, when the user opens this notification, your App will open, in the same way as if he would open it up from your App icon.
 * **URL**: Write here an URL with a landing page that will open in the smartphone when the user opens this notification.